Nectar Premier Copper mattress: Review in brief

 - However, edge support is severely lacking

 We reviewed and slept on a twin-size Nectar Premier Copper for four weeks – the time frame recommended by Nectar to sufficiently adjust to the mattress.
-During this time we tested it in all major areas of performance, rating it on pressure relief, motion isolation, temperature regulation, edge support and durability, as well as ease of set up.
+Following our methodology for mattress research, we tested it in all major areas of performance, rating it on pressure relief, motion isolation, temperature regulation, edge support and durability, as well as ease of set up.

 In addition to physical testing, we also analyzed hundreds of user reviews to build a complete picture of what it's like to sleep on the Nectar Premier Copper.
 Here is what we discovered during our four-week review period...